Callum Connolly

-Callum Alexander Connolly (born 23 September 1997) is an English professional footballer who plays as a defender or midfielder for side Stockport County.
+Callum Alexander Connolly (born 23 September 1997) is an English professional footballer who plays as a defender or midfielder for side Bradford City.

 He has previously played for Everton, Barnsley, Wigan Athletic, Ipswich Town, Bolton Wanderers, Lincoln City, Blackpool and Fleetwood Town.

 A versatile player, Connolly can play across the back line of defence and in midfield.

 Career

 Everton

 After playing with Crosby Stuart, Connolly joined Everton at the age of nine.
 He has earned representation at England under-17 and under-18 level.
 On 3 March 2016, he joined League One side Barnsley on a one-month loan deal.
 He made his debut two days later, in a 3–1 win over Walsall at the Bescot Stadium.

 Connolly made his first Everton teamsheet on 16 April 2016, when he was named as a substitute for the 1–1 draw with Southampton, coming on as a second-half substitute for injured right-back Seamus Coleman to make his Premier League debut.

 On 14 January 2017, Connolly signed on loan for Wigan Athletic until the end of the season, and just hours later made his debut and scored both goals as Wigan beat Burton Albion 2–0.

 For the 2017–2018 season, Connolly played on loan for Ipswich Town in the EFL Championship.
 Used largely in central midfield for the first time in his career, Connolly returned to Everton at the end of the season, having played an impressive 36 matches, scoring four goals.